-This San Diego travel guide covers everything you need to know for planning a trip.
-Read our tips on where to stay, where to eat, what to pack, and more!
+Our San Diego travel tips cover everything — where to stay, where to eat, best things to do, what to pack, and more!

 San Diego is a vacationer’s paradise with near-perfect temperatures and a laid back vibe that will leave you wanting more.
 When most people visit San Diego for the first time, they tend to stick to the downtown area, but you haven’t seen the real San Diego until you get out and explore the coast!